The 3 Major Classroom Management Problems

 • The importance placed on different subjects in a school plays a role in promoting/reducing classroom management problems.
 Schools emphasize the importance of some subjects or course units over others depending on their educational philosophy.
 This informs students on the subject units to be taken seriously.
 Teachers of subjects or course units considered not important are more likely to experience classroom management problems.

 • Inadequate infrastructure and teaching materials and tools are also sources of problems in the classroom.
 Schools with adequate and quality infrastructure and teaching tools are most likely to boost the effectiveness of their teachers, thereby increasing student achievement.
 Let’s consider schools A and B as an example.
 School A has got smartboards and quality books and activities to aid the delivery of lessons while School B does not have any.
-Teachers in A are most likely to face lower classroom management problems than teachers in B. Teachers in B will be overwhelmed with the amount of work to be done to deliver an incidence-free lesson.
+Teachers in A are more likely to face lower classroom management problems than teachers in B. Teachers in B will be overwhelmed with the amount of work to be done to deliver an incidence-free lesson.

-Suggested Ways to Deal with School-Based Problems: Solving these problems are mostly beyond the control of teachers.
+Solving these problems is mostly beyond the control of teachers.
 However, I do believe teachers have a role to play in getting them fixed.
 Some of the following steps can be taken:

 • Negotiate a reasonable amount of lessons to be delivered each week in your contract of engagement.
 Take into account the amount of time needed for planning and delivering quality lessons that will be beneficial to the success of your students.